Reports say that a North Korean soldier captured by Ukraine has died

 AI

-A North Korean soldier captured by has died, according to a from South Korea’s spy agency.
-This is believed to be the first North Korean prisoner of war captured since Pyongyang sent to support Russia’s war in Ukraine.
+A captured by Ukrainian forces has died, according to a report from South Korea’s spy agency.
+This is believed to be the first North Korean prisoner of war captured since Pyongyang sent troops to support Russia’s war in Ukraine.

 **Mass Casualties Reported**

-The White House said that are experiencing mass casualties in the Kursk region of Russia.
+The White said that are experiencing mass casualties in the region of Russia.
 It was alleged that over 1,000 of their troops had been killed or wounded in the past week alone.

 **North Korea Sends Troops to Support Russia**